 Want the entire Strength Running PR Guide?

 It’s yours, for free.
-Sign up in the box below and you’ll get access to a private page where you can download it.
+Sign up here or in the box below and you’ll get access to a private page where you can download it.

-I’ll also give you even more free resources (they’re all listed on this page) because I love rewarding my email readers with extras that I don’t make available on the blog.
+I’ll also give you even more free resources because I love rewarding my email readers with extras that I don’t make available on the blog.

 After you read the PR Guide I want to hear from you – what questions would you love answered?
-Leave them in the comments below and we might see a sequel!
+Just email me after you receive the free book and we might see a sequel!